bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           *   Inject AI and data science into new business processes

-          *   Scale beyond your systems without infrastructure or new seats
+          *   Scale beyond your systems without infrastructure or new seat licenses

           *   Frontend developers and business work together to ship and iterate